pablodecm/phd_thesis/src/010_introduction.md

 The focus shifts in [Chapter @sec:experiment] towards how these theories can be experimentally validated through scientific experiments.
-In particular, the discussion verses around how the design and characteristics of general purpose experiments at high-energy colliders are relevant for the attainment of valuable data that yields new insights on the fundamental properties of the cosmos.
+In particular, the discussion revolves around how the design and characteristics of general purpose experiments at high-energy colliders are relevant for the attainment of valuable data that yields new insights on the fundamental properties of the cosmos.
 The Compact Muon Experiment (CMS)